Install on GCP

 Google cloud project

-For the project, you must have a role (such as
+You need a GCP project for which you have a role (such as

 roles/resourcemanager.projectIamAdmin